Confiscation: United States

 During the American Revolution, customs racketeering became a serious problem.
 By harshly enforcing customs laws, particularly the more obscure regulations, corrupt customs officials could seize property almost with impunity.
 This caused significant conflict between the United States and Great Britain.

 In the United States among the "war measures" during the American Civil War, acts were passed in 1861 and 1862 confiscating, respectively, property used for "insurrectionary purposes" and the property generally of those engaged in rebellion.

 Modern trends

 There was from the late 1980s onwards a resurgence of interest in confiscation as crime prevention tool, which went hand in hand with the interest in the criminalization of money laundering.
 A number of international instruments, starting with the 1988 Vienna Convention, have strongly suggested the enactment of legal provisions enabling confiscation of proceeds of crime.
-The 40 recommendations of the FATF have also stated its importance as a crime prevention tool.
+The 40 recommendations of the Financial Action Task Force (FATF) have also stated its importance as a crime prevention tool.

 A further trend has been the reversal of the burden of proof for the purpose of facilitating confiscation.
 To the surprise of many, it is actually quite legal for law enforcement agencies to take property from people who haven't been convicted of a crime yet as civil asset forfeiture, a practice which brings in millions of dollars of revenue each year, disproportionately affecting people without means or access to a lawyer.